 pbVerify’s API transforms an onerous, time-consuming and expensive manual process into a convenient, fast-moving and inexpensive online one.

 KYC, a risk-based assessment of customers (individuals and businesses), is an integral part of FICA which makes it incumbent on accountable institutions to carry out extensive due diligence on all financial services applicants.

 This typically involves a list of documents, including minimum requirements such as proof of residence and proof of identification for individuals; and evidence of shareholding, director information and company history for businesses (either originals, or sighted by an institution employee).

 Steeped in red tape and paper documents, the manual KYC process has long been the bane of institutions and potential customers alike.
 Not only is it costly and time-consuming, it can be incredibly frustrating, given South Africans’ unique circumstances.

 Moonstone, a Stellenbosch-based independent support network for financial service providers, cites residential transience and “an inefficient postal service” as aggravating factors in the KYC process.

 Instead of spending unnecessary time and money trying to acquire the list of documents and physical verification required by FICA’s KYC rules, financial institutions can now – by running pbVerify’s Digital KYC API – get identification and residential verification directly from the HANIS (Home Affairs National Identification System) and SACRRA (South African Credit & Risk Reporting Association) databases, respectively, instantly and online.

 Coupled with advanced algorithms, which were built to eliminate all the challenges South African address databases face, this makes pbVerify’s latest solution the most powerful one on the market.

-In a nutshell, the KYC API works like this:
+In a nutshell, the KYC API (with Geospatial technology) works like this: